Dead Set: ReceptionDead Set has been acclaimed by critics and the public alike. Metacritic assigned the series a weighted average score of 77 out of 100, based on six critics, indicating "generally favourable reviews". In 2009, it was nominated for a BAFTA for "Best Drama Serial", but lost out to Criminal Justice.

 Simon Pegg, a co-writer and star of the zombie comedy film Shaun of the Dead, commented on Dead Set for The Guardian.
 While generally praising the series, he expressed dismay at the move away from the traditional slow zombies of the Romero films to the modern 'fast zombie' used in Dead Set which were akin to the infected from 28 Days Later or the zombies from the 2004 Dawn of the Dead remake.
 Brooker responded that this was due to a variety of reasons, including budgetary constraints, the fact that Dead Set had to differentiate itself from Shaun of the Dead, as well as the plot requiring that the infection could put the entire country out of action before the producers had time to evacuate the studios.
-He also cited two George Romero films in which the zombies behaved non-traditionally, including a scene in the original Dawn of the Dead where two zombie children run.
+He also cited two George A. Romero films in which the zombies behaved non-traditionally, including a scene in the original Dawn of the Dead where two zombie children run.

 Legacy

-In 2013, Brooker confirmed that the Big Brother 14 production team sought his approval (which he granted) of a "quarantine" task inspired by Dead Set, which saw housemates being subjected to a fictional viral outbreak.
+In 2013, Brooker confirmed that the Big Brother 14 production team sought his approval (which he granted) for a "quarantine" task inspired by Dead Set, which saw housemates being subjected to a fictional viral outbreak.

 Steve Greene of IndieWire, reviewing the series in 2017, noted similar themes in Dead Set and Brooker's later series, Black Mirror.
 He described the former as "an analog precursor to the digital-themed entertainment" featured in the latter.

-On April 24, 2019, the production of the Brazilian series Reality Z was announced, which was based on Dead Set.
+On 24 April 2019, the production of the Brazilian series Reality Z, which was based on Dead Set, was announced.
 The show premiered on Netflix in 2020.

 The COVID-19 pandemic, which saw contestants of Big Brother around the world being isolated from news of the pandemic before being released back into a world under lockdown, drew comparisons with Dead Set (albeit, with the COVID-19 disease instead of a fictional zombie virus).
 However, this did not happen with the UK edition of Big Brother, which was the edition of the show that Dead Set is based on.
 Big Brother UK (which moved from Channel 4 to Channel 5 in 2011) was cancelled in 2018, slightly under two years before the global pandemic began in 2020.